-The following information explains the goals and objectives, eligibility requirements, selection process and performance criteria for the Occupational Safety and Health Graduate Nurse Internship Program.
+The following information explains the goals and objectives, eligibility requirements, selection process and performance criteria for the OSHA Graduate Nurse Internship Program.

-The OSHA Graduate Nurse Internship is a designed experience for registered professional nurses pursuing a graduate degree in occupational health nursing or public health with an occupational health focus.
+The OSHA Graduate Nurse Internship Program is a designed experience for registered professional nurses pursuing a graduate degree in occupational health nursing or public health with an occupational health focus.
 The internship facilitates a professional relationship between the graduate nurse student and the Occupational Safety and Health Administration (OSHA).
 The intern will be provided research opportunities and educational experiences in worker safety and health.
 The internship integrates occupational health theory with professional practice.

 To develop a cadre of occupational health nurses with experience in occupational health and safety policy and regulatory affairs at the national level.
 This group is prepared to enter the occupational health community as worker advocates with direct, hands-on knowledge of OSHA‘s mission.

-Internship Learning Objectives:
+Internship Learning Objectives

 At the completion of the internship the intern should be able to:

-- Identify the major components of OSHA’s organizational structure and function.
+Identify the major components of OSHA’s organizational structure and function.

-- Describe the role of the occupational health nurse and other health and safety professionals in carrying out OSHA’s mission.
+Describe the role of the occupational health nurse and other health and safety professionals in carrying out OSHA’s mission.

-- Analyze a specific occupational health or safety issue and develop a related project of use to the agency.
+Analyze a specific occupational health or safety issue and develop a related project of use to the agency.

 During the Internship, the graduate nurse student will participate in learning experiences such as:

-- Receive a general orientation to OSHA, including an overview of the various Directorates and their missions.
+Receive a general orientation to OSHA, including an overview of the various Directorates and their missions.

-- Research a topic of interest to OSHA and create a product for the public or OSHA field staff.
+Research a topic of interest to OSHA and create a product for the public or OSHA field staff.
 Prepare a presentation for OSHA staff describing the product and, if appropriate, offering ideas for further agency action.

 Observe compliance activities through worksite visits with an experienced OSHA compliance safety and health officer (an inspector).

 Participate in current regulatory process activities relating to occupational safety and health.

-- Attend congressional and/or public hearings related to current agency activities.
+Attend congressional and/or public hearings related to current agency activities.

 To be eligible to participate in the OSHA Graduate Nurse Internship Program, individuals must be enrolled in a graduate program affiliated with an accredited university.

 Eligible Student.
 An eligible graduate student is any registered professional nurse pursuing an advanced degree in occupational health nursing or public health with an occupational health focus at an accredited university.

 A graduate student meeting the eligibility criteria described above may apply for consideration for an intern appointment.

 Applications will be submitted to the Director of OOHN for consideration.

 Selection is solely based on the qualifications of the applicant without regard to race, color, ethnic or national origin, religion, gender, sexual orientation, lawful political affiliation, marital status, age or disability.

-- OOHN, using criterion-referenced assessment measures, will evaluate each candidate.
+OOHN, using criterion-referenced assessment measures, will evaluate each candidate.
 The domains to be evaluated include academic performance, professional presentation, qualifications and experience, and demonstrated technical writing skills.
 In addition, candidates may be asked to participate in a telephone interview.

 OOHN will notify each candidate and their faculty advisor of the candidate’s selection or non-selection as soon as possible.

 An offer of an internship does not constitute an offer by the Department of Labor (DOL) or its subsidiaries for a permanent position within the Federal service.

 The graduate nurse intern is expected to complete specific program objectives, produce a product by the end of the internship, and assist in the evaluation of the program.
 This requires the intern to:

 Complete DOL online training requirements, e.g., computer security awareness training, document encryption, workplace violence and harassment prevention, ethical behavior.

-- Complete a statement of personal and professional objectives for the internship.
+Complete a statement of personal and professional objectives for the internship.

-- Intended to defray the intern’s expenses while performing as an OSHA intern.
+Funds received by the university are intended to defray the intern’s expenses while serving as an OSHA intern.